-A strong record of relevant coursework (18 hours of previous coursework in history and/or other humanities or social science disciplines) A GPA of 3.3 A strong writing sample Academic letters of recommendation A minimum TOEFL score, for international students, of 90 for the iBT, or 600 for the PBT.
+- A strong record of relevant coursework (18 hours of previous coursework in history and/or other humanities or social science disciplines)

+- A GPA of 3.3 (on a scale of 4)

+- A strong writing sample

+- 3 Academic letters of recommendation

+- A minimum TOEFL score, for international students, of 90 for the iBT, or 600 for the PBT.

 Any applicant who submits all of the required elements will be considered for admission.
-However, if an applicant's GPA or relevant coursework do not meet the above criteria, it is strongly recommended that the student provide an explanation in the Statement of Purpose.
+However, if an applicant's GPA or relevant coursework does not meet the above criteria, it is strongly recommended that the student provide an explanation in the Statement of Purpose.